 At Kingston Park Primary School we want every child to fulfil their potential.
 As members of the National Association for Gifted and Talented Children we are constantly looking at ways to improve the provision for all children including the most able and talented.
-We are currently working towards the NACE Challenge Award.
+We have recently been awarded the NACE Challenge Award.

 We recognise exceptionally able pupils as those who are working significantly above their peers, more able as pupils working above that expected and talented pupils as those with a natural ability in a non-academic subject such as physical education, art or music.

 Pupils can be identified in one or more subject areas and information about their strengths is stored on a register.
 This ensures that their progress is regularly monitored and reviewed.
 Teachers are also aware of the pupils and can provide opportunities to develop specific gifts or talents and appropriate challenge.

 Our teachers consider a range of evidence in order to judge whether a pupil is considered to be More Able or Talented.
 This may include attainment information, observations and information passed to the teacher from parents regarding achievements outside of school.

 If the teacher requires further evidence to add a pupil to the register they may be placed on a separate list which means that they will be monitored closely and given further opportunities to display their talents or skills.

 Will a registered pupil stay on the register throughout their time in school?

 Not necessarily.
 The register is continually reviewed and as primary pupils tend to show peaks and troughs in their progress, the register is fluid.
 This does not mean that a child removed from the register has taken a step backwards or that their progress has lapsed.
 It may simply mean that other children in their year group are now working at a similar level.
 The purpose of the register is to make sure that every child experiences a broad and challenging curriculum that is matched to their ability, not to label or box pupils into a ‘more able and talented’ category.